manthan-softraw/manthan-softraw/README.md

 # Gamedemons

-I'm a easy going software developer who likes
+I'm a easy going software developer who likes to slack off all day long.
+Watching anime, reading manga and novels are some of my favourite pasttimes

 - 👋 Hi, I’m @manthan-softraw
 - 👀 I’m interested in ...